 Over the course of his career, Matthias has worked on numerous high-profile deals, including DZ BANK's merger with WGZ BANK which has resulted in the second largest credit institution in Germany and Equens' business combination with Wordline creating the pan-European leader in payment services.

 Matthias has also developed a strong track record of guiding clients through complex restructuring and reorganization projects.

 Advising DZ BANK on its merger with WGZ BANK.
 The merged entity started off as "DZ BANK.Die Initiativbank" on August 1, 2016 and serves as consolidated central bank for more than 1,000 corporative banks in Germany.
-In terms of balance sheet, the merger resulted in the third largest credit institution in Germany based on a balance sheet total of around 500 billion euros.
+In terms of balance sheet, the merger resulted in the second largest credit institution in Germany based on a balance sheet total of around 509 billion euros in 2016.

 Advising Equens, one of the largest payment service providers in Europe, on a strategic business combination with the European market leader in payment and transactional services, Worldline.
-The business combination in Germany, France, The Netherlands, Belgium, Italy and Luxembourg will create the new pan-European leader in payment services.
+The business combination in Germany, France, The Netherlands, Belgium, Italy and Luxembourg has created the new pan-European leader in payment services.
 The transaction includes the acquisition of PaySquare, the commercial acquiring subsidiary of Equens, by Worldline.
-The transaction is subject to regulatory authorities' approvals.

 Advising paydirekt on the establishment of a German internet and mobile payment system for the three pillars of the German banking sector.

 Advised Deutsche Bank on the disposal of portfolios.